My Philosophy On the Past

 To expect absolute understanding from those who have walked different paths is a recipe for disappointment, for most might as well not possess such foresight.
 Instead, focus on what you can control and influence in the name of better making your dreams as close to reality as possible.

-That way you would, at a later date, look at the past and won't regret as much.
+That way you would, at a later date, look at the past and won't regret it as much.